inspired by nature

 Field of application

-Clina capillary tube systems are prefered wherever, the objectives of a comfortable indoor climate, low operating and maintenance costs and environmentally friendly operation have to be met.
+Clina capillary tube systems are preferred wherever, the objectives of a comfortable indoor climate, low operating and maintenance costs and environmentally friendly operation have to be met.

 In addition, architectural reasons such as surface properties, space requirements and flexibility often play an important role.
 Capillary tube mats are used in new buildings and refurbishment of various types of buildings.